S1mplector/Flux/README.md

 # Equalizer

-A lightweight Windows WPF overlay that draws a configurable, reactive audio equalizer on top of your desktop wallpaper.
-Designed with a clean hexagonal architecture.
+A lightweight Windows WPF overlay that draws a configurable, reactive audio visualizer on top of your desktop wallpaper.
+Designed with a clean hexagonal architecture

 ## Architecture
 - **Domain** (`Equalizer.Domain/`): Core models and invariants, e.g., `EqualizerSettings`, `ColorRgb`.